How long had they been in lockdown? And was this the second or third time? Sarah had lost count.

 Those who were affected by loved ones' deaths were like falling stars, shining bright as they navigated the impossible consequences of loss in all of its shadowy forms and dimensions.
 Sarah’s heart went out to them.

-Deep in her thoughts, she nearly missed the exit from the park, stopping just short of it and almost falling over Cooper, who came running to her as he picked up the cue that it was time to return home.
+Deep in her thoughts, she nearly missed the exit from the park, stopping just short of it and almost falling over Cooper, who came running to her as he picked up the cue that It was time to return home.